 SMC Fire had several outstanding or planned construction and other projects as of June 30, 2023.
-The were no material construction commitments as of June 30, 2023.

 B. Litigation

 SMC Fire is presently involved in certain matters of litigation that have risen in the normal course of conducting SMC Fire's business.
 SMC Fire management believes, based upon consultation with SMC Fire's Attorney, that these cases, in the aggregate, are not expected to result in a material adverse financial impact on SMC Fire.
 Additionally, SMC Fire's management believes that SMC Fire's insurance programs are sufficient to cover any potential losses should an unfavorable outcome materialize.